alxlit/alxlit.github.io/_posts/2014-01-24-latex-and-matlab-workflow.md

 ---
 title: LaTeX and MATLAB workflow
 layout: post
+modified_date: 26 May 2015
 tags: [school, tex]
 ---

 I used MATLAB and LaTeX extensively last semester.
-Each project (like, eight or nine, plus other assignments) was a chance to revise my workflow.
+Each project (eight or nine, plus other assignments) was a chance to revise my workflow.
 By the end of the semester I had come up with a simple, efficient workflow that produced high-quality results.

+Here's an [example](/assets/latex-matlab-example.pdf) document and [source code](/assets/latex-matlab-example.zip).

+1. TOC
+{:toc}

 ## Preface

 [LaTeX][0] is a document preparation system.
-It isn't used much outside of academia, which is a shame because it really is superior to the likes of Word in a number of ways:
+It's not used much outside of academia, which is a shame because there are a lot of great things about it:

-* It's free (both *gratis* and *libre*), cross platform
+* It's free (gratis and libre) and cross platform
-* Much [better][1] [typesetting][2]
+* Really [nice][1] [typesetting][2]
 * Separation of content and presentation
 * Source files are text
 * Lots of powerful libraries

-When writing a technical paper with lots of figures and equations, Word gets bogged down really quickly.
+Programs like Word struggle with technical papers that have lots of figures and equations.
-Editing more than ten pages or so of such content can be painfully slow.
+Editing just a dozen or so pages of such content can be painfully slow.
-With LaTeX, you can (not that you would) have hundreds or even thousands of pages open in your editor, because *it's just text*.
+This isn't a problem at all with LaTeX since it's just plaintext.

 The usual argument against LaTeX is that it is difficult to install and use.
-Perhaps this was true in the past, but these days all you have to do is grab the latest [TeX Live][3] distribution.
+Perhaps this was true in the past, but today all you have to do is grab the latest [TeX Live][3] distribution and consult the [Wikibook][4].
-There's a learning curve, to be sure, but have no fear--The [Wikibook][4] will hold your hand.

 <aside>
 <p>Recent versions of <a href="http://gnu.org/software/octave">Octave</a> support PGF/TikZ out of the box, using the <a href="https://www.gnu.org/software/octave/doc/interpreter/Graphics-Toolkits.html">gnuplot</a> toolkit.</p>